Israeli Folk Dance Pioneers in North America

 Browns also led dancing at other venues in the area, including Ashkenaz Music and Dance Community Center in Berkeley and Café Rina in Cotati.
 She also taught at the Hillel Foundation in Berkeley from 1960 to 1970 and the Jewish Community Center in Palo Alto.
 After spending 1970 in Israel, she returned to San Francisco in 1971 and resumed teaching.
 Richard Gundelfinger came to dance with her group, and they married on March 16, 1974.
 (He died on May 31, 1989.)
-Since 1996 she has taught an Israeli dance group that meets at the Osher Marin Jewish Community Center in San Rafael, California.
+Beginning in 1996, she taught an Israeli dance group that meets at the Osher Marin Jewish Community Center in San Rafael, California.

 Ruth Browns Gundelfinger pioneered several noteworthy projects and contributed greatly to stimulating interest in Israeli folk dance in northern California.
 In December 1969 she started the Café Shalom Israeli Folk Dance Group, a recreational group that began weekly meetings at the Jewish Community Center in San Francisco.
 She was the first person on the West Coast to initiate a Weekend Folk Dance Camp, bringing folk dance teachers from Israel to teach their own dances or dances of other choreographers.
 The camp was held on the campus of California Polytechnic State University in San Luis Obispo, California, a site chosen because it is the midpoint between Los Angeles and San Francisco.
 It continued annually for twenty-five years, from 1972 until 1997.
 Ruth wanted the dancers to learn the same dances at the same time, so that when dancers visited another city they would find the same dances done in the same way.
 Up to this point, many dances were done differently in the two main California cities and there had been confusion.
 Previously, for two successive years in the early 1960s, she was asked to teach during both weeks at the Stockton Folk Dance Camp held at the University of the Pacific in Stockton.

 In his Folkdance Notebook, Israeli Volume 2, containing fifty-nine labanotated Israeli dances, Franklin Byrom has credited Ruth Browns as the source for the entries on the following dances: Debka Kurdit, Erev Ba, Shibboleth ba-Sadeh, Shiru ha-Shir, Vinekehu and Zemer Ikarim.
-In addition, the group Rikudom is credited for some of the entries: Esh Ali, Ke-Shoshana, Ki Tin’am, Mazal Tov Frelach, Mehol ha-Kerem, Mehol Ovadya, My Parents Delight and Zur mi-Shelo.
+In addition, the group Rikudom is credited for some of the entries: Esh Ali, Ke-Shoshana, Ki Tin’am, Mazal Tov Frelach, Mehol ha-Kerem, Mehol Ovadya, My Parents Delight, and Zur mi-Shelo.

-In addition to her dance activities, Gundelfinger has published two volumes of Israeli Folk Dance Songs that contain the transliteration and translation for each song.
+In addition to her dance activities, Gundelfinger published two volumes of Israeli Folk Dance Songs that contain the transliteration and translation for each song.
 Also included is a list of songs containing texts from the Bible and citing the specific chapter and verse.